up-for-grabs/up-for-grabs.net/.github/CONTRIBUTING.md

 bundle exec jekyll serve
 ```

-Te site should be accessible in your browser at `localhost:4000`.
+The site should be accessible in your browser at `localhost:4000`.

 ### Testing with Docker